ethereumclassic/classic-guide/docs/world_computer/smart_contracts.rst

 --------------------------------------------------------------------------------

 Multisig smart contracts will likely be the dominant smart contract type in the future.
 The security and other benefits are that compelling.
-I will describe these smart contract types and scenarios where they are useful.

 Malware, keyboard loggers and “man in the middle attacks” are just some of the ways passwords can be stolen.
 Therefore, many use multifactor authentication to